 Your righteousness is like the mountains of God; Your judgements are a great deep; Men and cattle, You will save O Lord How you multiply Your mercy, O God.
 1

-The Fathers grounded their theology in scripture and the concept of an all-loving God, Who encourages righteous and merciful treatment of His non-human animals.
+Scripture offers us numerous examples of universally accepted ‘good’ and ‘virtuous’ behaviours.2 The Fathers teach that these behaviors are an indication of God’s will and desired actions for humankind, which St Irenaeus informs us should “govern and rule in all things.”3 The Fathers grounded their theology in scripture and the concept of an all-loving God, Who encourages righteous and merciful treatment of His non-human animals.

-On occasion, there is also evidence of an equivalence of care, the most obvious of which is God’s condescension to save a remnant of each species of animal from the Flood, including those that some humans view as having no value and His subsequent covenant with them all.
-4 There are also specific teachings from Exodus and Deuteronomy regarding animal protection, which includes instructions to act in order to reduce animal suffering.
-In Exodus, we find two teachings that are striking because the instructions are to be undertaken even if the animal’s owner is an enemy:
+On occasion, there is also evidence of an equivalence of care, the most obvious of which is the Noahic narrative, where God saves a remnant of each species of animal from the Flood, including those that some humans view as having no value; His subsequent covenant with them all and, Christ’s teaching in the Sabbath narrative in Luke:

+There are also specific teachings from Exodus and Deuteronomy regarding animal protection, which includes instructions to act in order to reduce animal suffering.
+In Exodus, we find two teachings that are striking because the instructions are to be undertaken even if the owner is an enemy: